YuanyuanLei69/SubReddit_agreement_dataset/README.md

 <br/>

 **Task Description**<br/>
 In online discussion forums and social media platforms, people express different opinions towards a common topic, by posting their comments or replying to another user's previous comments.
 We call the comments replying to another comments as *Response* and the comments being replied as *Quote*.
 Researching the relation between *(Quote, Response)* pairs will enable many opinion mining applications.
-To be detailed, the task is identifying the relation between *(Quote, Response)* pair to be *Agreement*, *Disagreement*, or *Neutral*.
+To be detailed, the task is identifying the relation between *(Quote, Response)* pair is *Agreement*, *Disagreement*, or *Neutral*.

 <br/>